About daal4py

 Using daal4py

-Instantiate an ‘algorithm’ class by calling its contructor, without any data - for example:
+Instantiate an ‘algorithm’ class by calling its constructor, without any data - for example:

 Full example calling the QR algorithm: